Black cohosh benefits

 Mental Health

 Many of the studies on black cohosh and mental health improvements once again center around the menopause transition.
-According to some research, black cohosh may activate a serotonin receptor (a feel-good neurotransmitter) and therefore positively impact feelings of depression or anxiety.
+According to some research, black cohosh may activate a serotonin receptor (a feel-good neurotransmitter30) and therefore positively impact feelings of depression or anxiety.

-A review examined the effects of herbal medicine on anxiety and depression, specifically for peri-and postmenopausal women, and concluded that black cohosh had an overall significant effect on psychological symptoms, but not on anxiety.
+A review examined the effects of herbal medicine on anxiety and depression, specifically for peri-and postmenopausal women, and concluded that black cohosh had an overall significant effect on psychological symptoms31, but not on anxiety.

 However, herbalists have used black cohosh for anxiety for many years, especially for women with menopause.
-One study that looked at black cohosh and St. John's wort, a botanical used to support mood, found that both black cohosh and St. John's wort effectively helped mood, but improvements were even more significant when the two herbs were combined.
+One study that looked at black cohosh and St. John's wort, a botanical used to support mood, found that both black cohosh and St. John's wort effectively helped mood32, but improvements were even more significant when the two herbs were combined.

 Sleep

-Black cohosh could support sleep by supporting how well you sleep while reducing sleep interruptions.
+Black cohosh could support sleep33 by supporting how well you sleep while reducing sleep interruptions.
 It could also decrease the amount of time you stay awake after waking up in the middle of the night.

 The main benefits of black cohosh for better rest aren't necessarily directly related to sleep quality.
 Instead, it can help reduce symptoms that interrupt sleep, such as hot flashes and night sweats.